leshan24/learngit/readme.txt

 Git is a disrtibuted version controll system
-Git is a free software
+Git is a free and opening software